 Pretty much every marketer you listen to is telling us that Facebook Live is a necessity in today’s Facebook marketing strategy.

-Folks like Mari Smith, Brian Fanzo, and Joel Comm have completely immersed themselves in live video — on Facebook, Instagram, YouTube, and Periscope.
+Facebook marketing experts such as Mari Smith, Brian Fanzo, and Joel Comm have completely immersed themselves in live video.

 Does that mean you should too?

 That’s what I wanted to find out in this test.

 I’ll be examining the Facebook Reach of posts with:

 Hypothesis: A post with a Facebook Live broadcast will not have more Reach than an uploaded video post, but higher Reach than a Photo or Link post.

 To tackle this Facebook Live Reach question, I’ll use my Fans of Bigfoot Facebook page.